Updates

 In computer disk storage, a sector is a subdivision of a track on a magnetic disk or optical disc.
 In simpler terms, it is the smallest unit of allocation or operation of a disk, to some extend kind like a atom during chemimal reactions.
 In practice, operations often span across multiple sectors, and data not filling entire sectors will have the remainder of the sector filled with zeros.
 [Source: Wikipedia]

-Traditionally HDDs have been using 512 byte sectors for a long time, however some modern storage devices has turned to 4KiB sectors for its ability to integrate stronger error correction algorithms to maintain data integrity at higher storage densities.
+Traditionally HDDs have been using 512 byte sectors for a long time, however some modern storage devices has turned to 4KiB sectors for its ability to integrate stronger error correction algorithms to maintain data integrity at higher storage densities, and also to reduce complexity and costs at high storage density.

 Why do some disks use 520 byte sectors?